HFsp2016/VI-Quick-Chess/README.md

-quick-chess
+VIquick-chess
 ===========
 Modification of Quick Chess to cater to the visually impaired.
-Original README below.
+Original README description below.
 -------------------------------------------------------------------------------------

 Open Source Chess Game for Windows developed in C#